contivero/diagz/README.md

-Diagz - Diagnostics for gzip.
+Diagz - Diagnostics for gzip
 ====